 Because you want your new car to have a larger basis for depreciation, you arrange to sell your old car to the dealer for \$4,500.
 You then buy the new one for \$10,500 from the same dealer.
-However, you will be treated as having exchanged your old car for the new one because the sale and purchase are reciprocal and mutually dependent.
-Your basis for depreciation for the new car will then be \$9,500, the same as if you traded the old car.
+However, you are treated as having exchanged your old car for the new one because the sale and purchase are reciprocal and mutually dependent.
+Your basis for depreciation for the new car is \$9,500, the same as if you traded the old car.